 When you think of science, does the image of a lab with beakers, bubbling solutions, and goggles come to mind?
 If so, then you are thinking about chemistry!
 Chemistry is well-known for carrying the image of science, and that’s for good reason.
 After all, chemistry explores the basis of life, AKA, the composition of matter!Chemistry Unit Study & Printables

 The study of great men and women and their amazing accomplishments should be a part of every homeschooling history study.
-Make your study of African American history painless and easy to pull together.
+But, if you history curriculum just doesn’t cover this amazing part of our history as you’d like, add a unit study!
+Make your study of African American history easy to pull together.
 Use these pre-made resources to get a full-view study of the amazing accomplishments of African-Americans throughout history.Get Started on Your Study of Black American History!

 When it comes to incorporating unit studies in your homeschool, parents have a variety of options available.
 Several homeschooling websites, like ours, have already put together free unit studies on a variety of topics.
 However, if you can’t find any for your topics, or they aren’t available as free unit studies, you can always create one yourself.
 While it may seem intimidating to pull together a DIY unit of study, it’s not as difficult as it sounds.Start Creating Your Own Unit Study Now!

 We love science here at Homeschool.com!
 It’s a bit of a shame that so many people dislike science due to it feeling overly complicated, dry, and boring.
 Too often, science is limited to stuffy textbooks and memorized vocabulary.
 In actuality, science is so much more, and it should be filled with excitement!
 Homeschool science studies present the best opportunities for hands-on fun, science experiments, and learning moments.Explore our Homeschooling Science Unit Study Collection